spessasus/SpessaSynth/src/spessasynth_lib/synthetizer/worklet_system/README.md

 - `worklet_utilities` contains the various digital signal processing functions such as the wavetable oscillator, low pass filter, etc.

+For those interested, the `voice_control.js` contains the actual DSP synthesis code.

 `minify_processor.js` uses esbuild to minify the processor code.
 Importing this instead of `worklet_processor.js` is recommended.